LTT-Gatech/CarCareAndroid/README.md

 ## Release notes for version 1.0.0
 ### New software features for this release
 * Added Google Services integrated login
-* Added Bluetooth pairing ability between the application and an OBDII bluetooth device.
+* Added Bluetooth pairing ability between the application and an OBDII bluetooth device
 * Added settings page to customize data shown on Home page
 * Added Vehicle Information page for storing vehicle information
 * Added static data card on Home Activity that displays current live values received from the OBD adapter